Annual Report on Weapons and Platforms of the United States Air Force and United States Space Force

 Document Introduction

-This report is a professionally compiled yearbook based on publicly available information, aiming to systematically present the current status and development trajectory of weapons and platforms for the U.S. Air Force and Space Force around Fiscal Year 2025.
-As major power competition intensifies, particularly with the U.S. explicitly prioritizing the Indo-Pacific region and high-end confrontation in its National Defense Strategy, the modernization of its air and space combat forces, the life extension and replacement of legacy platforms, and the integration of new-generation "system families" have become key to assessing its global power projection and deterrence capabilities.
+This report is a professionally compiled yearbook based on publicly available information, systematically presenting the current status and development trajectory of weapons and platforms for the United States Air Force and Space Force around Fiscal Year 2025.
+As great power competition intensifies, particularly with the U.S. explicitly prioritizing the Indo-Pacific region and high-end confrontation in its National Defense Strategy, the modernization of its air and space combat power, the life extension and replacement of legacy platforms, and the integration of new-generation system families have become key to assessing its global power projection and deterrence capabilities.
 Through detailed technical parameters, deployment data, upgrade programs, and future plans, this report provides professional readers with an authoritative reference framework for understanding the composition and evolutionary trends of the U.S. military's air and space combat system.

-Regarding weapon systems, the report details the inventory, integration platforms, and development status of systems ranging from strategic nuclear weapons (e.g., the B61-12 precision-guided nuclear bomb, LGM-35A Sentinel intercontinental ballistic missile), long-range standoff strike weapons (e.g., the AGM-158 JASSM series and its anti-ship variant LRASM), to various tactical precision-guided munitions (e.g., JDAM, SDB I/II, and the new GBU-72 Advanced 5K Penetrator).
-The report pays particular attention to the test progress and challenges of hypersonic weapons (e.g., AGM-183A ARRW) and the development of next-generation area weapons (NGAAW) for countering swarming targets.
-These aspects directly reflect the U.S. military's enhanced capabilities for long-range, precise, and penetrating strikes to address Anti-Access/Area Denial (A2/AD) challenges.
+Regarding weapon systems, the report provides a detailed enumeration of the inventory, integrated platforms, and development status of systems ranging from strategic nuclear weapons (e.g., the B61-12 precision-guided nuclear bomb, LGM-35A Sentinel intercontinental ballistic missile), long-range standoff strike weapons (e.g., the AGM-158 JASSM family and its anti-ship variant LRASM), to various tactical precision-guided munitions (e.g., JDAM, SDB I/II, and the new GBU-72 Advanced 5K Penetrator).
+The report pays particular attention to the test progress and challenges of hypersonic weapons (e.g., AGM-183A ARRW) and the development of next-generation area denial weapons (NGAAW) for countering swarm targets.
+These elements directly reflect the enhanced long-range, precision, and penetrating strike capabilities the U.S. military is developing to address Anti-Access/Area Denial (A2/AD) challenges.

 The analytical foundation of this report is entirely based on the collation and integration of publicly available information such as equipment performance parameters, contract awards, test milestones, deployment adjustments, and budget documents.
-Its value lies in placing scattered technical information within a unified strategic framework, clearly illustrating the overall picture of how the U.S. air and space forces maintain and expand their technological advantage through a combined approach of "integrating old and new" and "leapfrog development."
-For professionals studying U.S. military strategy, defense industrial capabilities, equipment technology development, and Indo-Pacific regional security dynamics, this yearbook provides a rare and data-rich source of primary information and an assessment baseline.
+Its value lies in placing scattered technical information within a unified strategic framework, clearly illustrating the overall picture of how the U.S. air and space forces maintain and expand their technological advantage through a combination of legacy system upgrades and leap-ahead development.
+For professionals studying U.S. military strategy, defense industrial capabilities, equipment technology development, and Indo-Pacific regional security dynamics, this yearbook provides a rare, data-rich source of primary information and an assessment baseline.